yupAyush/Smart-Math-Notetaker/README.md

 #  Smart Math Note Taker

 A powerful handwriting-based math note-taking app built with **Next.js**.
 It lets users draw math expressions on a canvas, recognizes the content using OCR, and calculates results instantly.
-Designed for intuitive interaction, responsive UI, and real-time feedback.
+Designed for intuitive interaction, and real-time feedback.

 ##  Features